 Mazda deserves more praise than it gets – the firm’s newest cars are all fantastic to drive.
 The Mazda CX-5 is no exception but, unlike Mazda’s smaller offerings, you’ll get loads of space and an optional four-wheel-drive system.
 There’s good standard specification, with an infotainment system, cruise control and climate control on all models.

 The suspension is designed to make the CX-5 as fun to drive as many smaller cars, with little body roll when you go around corners fast.
 The diesel versions will achieve well over 50mpg too.
 A less impressive feature is the optional all-wheel-drive – don’t expect it to be as good off-road as it is on the tarmac.

-Our Mazda CX-5 configurator will help you get great savings, straight from the top Mazda dealers across country.
+Our Mazda CX-5 deals will help you get great savings, straight from the top Mazda dealers across country.

 Land Rover Discovery Sport

 For the ultimate seven-seat SUV, look no further than the Land Rover Discovery Sport.
 While many of the above cars are good at one particular thing, on paper at least, this has it all – good looks, premium feel, seven seats and real off-road ability.
 Though much cheaper than the bigger Discovery, the Disco Sport manages to combine premium-family car feel with go-anywhere ability.

 Its excellent off-road capability is thanks to the standard four-wheel-drive system that’s not only good for its class, but one of the best on the market.
 In the Discovery Sport interior, everything is functional and solid, while the prestige Land Rover feel comes across with a touchscreen infotainment system and the use of quality materials throughout.
 All Discovery Sports will come with seven seats, so you won’t have to pay extra for that convenience either.

-Our Land Rover Discovery Sport configurator will hunt out great deals from the very best Land Rover dealers.
+Our Land Rover Discovery Sport deals show great offers from the very best Land Rover dealers.